pygdwt23/selenium-playground/readme.md

 # Selenium Playground

-Welcome to the **Selenium Playground** repository!
-This repository serves as a collection of demo projects utilizing LambdaTest and Selenium for automated testing.
-Explore and experiment with Selenium to enhance your testing practices.
+Welcome to the **selenium-playground** repository!
+This repository contains a collection of demo projects that showcase how to use Selenium with the Page Object Model (POM) design pattern.
+These demos are designed to help you get started with using Selenium for web automation in conjunction with various libraries and tools.

 ## Installation

-Before you get started, ensure you have the necessary packages installed.
-You can install them using the following command:
+To use the demo projects in this repository, you'll need to install some packages.
+You can install them using `pip` with the following command:

 ```bash
 pip install selenium pytest openpyxl allure-pytest webdriver-manager bs4 geckodriver-autoinstaller json5 nltk xlrd pandas pypdf2 urlextract pyodbc excelreader